SakshiiDarji/TechBooks-V1-ASP.Net-WebApplication/README.md

-## This is version 1 of HighTech Books Project, using ASP.
+# This is version 1 of HighTech Books Project, using ASP.
 Net Web Application
-### Technology Used: ASP.Net Web Application, SQL Server, BootStrap,
+### Technology Used: ASP.Net Web Application, SQL Server, BootStrap

 # About the Project Website